caiusCitiriga/smart-cli/readme.md

 ### Authors
 * [**Caius Citiriga**](https://github.com/caiuscitiriga)

+### Testing
+The code is tested with Jasmine on its core parts, and all the possible break points are covered.
+So each release won't break any existing feature from now.

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details